 Our economy needs people who have plenty of cash to spare.
-It’s what makes small businesses emerge and succeed, it gives a workforce employment and it makes the world go round.
+It’s what makes businesses emerge and succeed, it gives a workforce employment.

 When you spend money in your local economy, you help your town, your city and your country to be the place that it is.
-You’re supporting people’s livelihoods, fulfilling people’s dreams and providing the means for other people to work, live, provide, and enjoy their lives.
+You’re supporting people’s livelihoods and providing the means for other people to work, live, provide, and enjoy their lives.

 Money provides the means for us to not just buy things, but it also enables us to buy experiences.
 We can travel the world, experience other cultures, enrich our lives and the lives of our children and our families.
 We can experience more, learn more and grow our knowledge.